muellerberndt/scrooge-mcetherface/README.md

 ## Important Notes

 - To protect users from themselves, Scrooge will ignore vulnerabilities that require ETH to be sent.
-Alter the code at your own peril.
-- Act responsibly and use this on testnet only.
-Don't accidentally kill anyone's contract.
+- Act responsibly and don't accidentally kill anyone's contract.
+- **Use only on testnet and at your own risk**.